 10. The meeting room will be available only during the Library hours unless appropriate arrangements are made in advance with the Library Director.
-A charge of ten dollars (\$10.00) per hour may be required after normal closing hours for library personnel.
+If meetings extend past regular library hours a fee of twenty-five dollars (\$25) per hour may be assessed plus a \$15 per hour staffing fee.